 Harley-Davidson has put an end to operations in India as part of the ‘Rewire’ strategy that follows a new strategic plan called The Hardwire for 2021-2025.

-The company reported its first quarterly loss to happen between April to June 2020 by the value of US$96 million.
+The company reported its first quarterly loss to happen between April to June 2020 at the value of US$96 million.

-Although the brand itself becoming a local trend, the company faced financial constraints for a certain period.
+Although the brand itself became a local trend, the company faced financial constraints for a certain period.